perashanid/Portfolio_v2/deploy.md

 ## That's it!
 - No CORS configuration needed
 - No separate frontend/backend services
-- No complex Docker setup
+- No Java/Maven complexity
+- Simple Node.js deployment
-- Just one simple service serving everything
+- Just one service serving everything

 ## If you need to make changes:
 1. Edit your code